 "It is sweet to think of Jesus, but it is sweeter to do His will." --St, Mary of Jesus Crucified, OCD

 St. Mary of Jesus Crucified, OCD, born Mariam Baouardy (alt. sp.
 Bowardy), was a Discalced Carmelite nun of the Melkite Greek Catholic Church.
-She was canonized by Pope Francis in Rome on May 17, 2015, along with St. Maria Alphonsina Ghattas—both of whom had mystical experiences and lived and died in the Holy Land during the second half of the 19th Century.
+She was canonized in Rome on May 17, 2015, along with St. Maria Alphonsina Ghattas—both of whom had mystical experiences and lived and died in the Holy Land during the second half of the 19th Century.
 (Her feast day was set for August 26th).
 Born to Greek Catholic parents from Syria and Lebanon, Sr. Mariam, also known as “the Little Arab,” was a mystic who experienced the stigmata and was beatified by the Roman Catholic Church.
 She was born on January 5, 1846 (the eve of Epiphany), in the village of I'billin, the region of Southern Syria in the Ottoman Empire, now in Israel, to Giries (George) Baouardy and his wife, Mariam Chahine, both of Damascene ancestry.
 Mariam was their thirteenth child and first daughter (none of her preceding brothers had survived infancy).
 Their grief was immense at the loss of all twelve of their children.
 Broken-hearted, but full of hope, the mother had an inspiration that she confided to her husband: "Let us go to Bethlehem on foot, and ask the Blessed Virgin for a daughter.
 Let us promise her that if our prayers are answered, we will name her Mariam…” They traveled the 70 miles to Bethlehem and were later blessed with the birth of Mariam.
 She was joined by a new brother, Boulos, two years later.

 However, when Mariam was only two years old and her brother an infant, both her mother and father died within a few days of each other of an unknown disease.
 An aunt later related to Mariam her father`s last words.
 Looking at a picture of St. Joseph, he murmured.
 "Great saint, here is my child; the Blessed Virgin is her mother; deign to look after her also; be her Father."
 A maternal aunt, living in Tarshish, took her younger brother Boulos into her home; Mariam was adopted by a paternal uncle in her hometown of Ibillin and raised in a loving home in comfortable circumstances.
 The brother and sister were never to see each other again.
 As a child she had a marked spirit of religious fervor.
 One incident from the time of her childhood revealed significant insight into her character and clearly indicated the direction of her life to come.
 It took place in her uncle’s orchard amidst the apricot, peach, and pecan trees.
 She kept a small cage filled with small birds, a gift given to her.
 One day she decided that her little beloved birds needed a bath.
 However, she unintentionally drowned them in spite of her well-intentioned efforts.
 Their death broke her small heart.
 Grief-stricken, she eventually decided to bury them when deep inside she heard a clear voice, “This is how everything passes.
 If you will give me your heart, I shall always remain with you.”
 These words penetrated and took root in the young heart of Mariam.